-This article explains when having multiple money market accounts is a smart thing to do.
+This article explains why having multiple money market accounts is a smart thing to do.
 Most importantly, it also offers tips on how to find the best money market accounts.

-A money market account is a bank account which guarantees your balance and pays interest.
+A money market account is a bank account that guarantees your balance and pays interest.

 (Of course, that interest rate can change at any time.)